Pre-CanSkate Frequently Asked Questions

 Participants who go away on extended vacations cannot make up the missed classes on another class day or receive a refund for missed classes.
-Parents who opt to register for only the latter part of a session must wait until that date to register and cannot request that a space be held for their child.
+Parents who opt to register for only the latter part of a session must wait until that date to register receive a prorated fee.
+We cannot hold space for skaters joining later in the season.

 Do I have to buy the skates and helmet or are they available for rent?

-All participants must provide their own equipment – CSA approved hockey helmet (for all ASC members until completion of CanSkate Stage 5), skates (figure, hockey, or recreational), gloves. *see note about skates below - our coaches do not recommend plastic skates.
+All participants must provide their own equipment – CSA approved hockey helmet (for all skaters until completion of CanSkate Stage 5), skates (figure, hockey, or recreational), gloves. *see note about skates below - our coaches do not recommend plastic skates.

 Does my skater need a helmet if they can already skate?

 Yes.
 For insurance purposes and safety considerations, all skaters must wear a helmet until the completion of CanSkate stage 5.

 If I forget a helmet, are there helmets available that my skater can borrow?

 No. All helmets must fit properly to provide adequate protection and ASC cannot provide helmets.

 No. Because they cannot be “broken in” and are inflexible, they allow the skater less control.
 Your skater will progress at a slower rate.